Yegorich555/PreCompressStatic/README.md

 ## Example

-A example can be found in the [Example](https://github.com/Yegorich555/PreCompressStatic/tree/master/Example) directory.
+An example can be found in the [Example](https://github.com/Yegorich555/PreCompressStatic/tree/master/Example) directory.

 ## Acknowledgements